What does it mean when your husband, wife, ex boyfriend or ex girlfriend says they “love me,” but aren’t “in love” with me?

 My coaching clients are often fascinated that their ex can fear losing them even though it was the ex who wanted the breakup.

-It might not make sense for your ex, who broke up with you, to fear losing you but that is part of the magic of Limerence in that, since serotonin has fallen, their ability to reason has become handicapped.
+It might not make sense for your ex, who broke up with you or a spouse who separated from you, to fear losing you but that is part of the magic of Limerence in that, since serotonin has fallen, their ability to reason has become handicapped.

 That is part of the reason why I have seen no contact work so many times even in situations where I, myself, thought the situation was hopeless.

-I have learned to expect it to work over the years.
+I have learned to expect it to work over the years to get couples back together and to stop a divorce.

 It can be surprising to someone who follows my coaching by going into no contact in an attempt to get their act back.